Aaron-Bopp/TIM/20_Entry/209 Notepad.md

+%%
+#TO/TEND/MULCH
+One manifestation of this defense mechanisms is: [[Avoidance IS the most-efficient way of dealing with emotion]].
+Many people will find that they are only able to verbalize emotions that they have processed on their own first.%%

 #TO/EXPLORE/RESEARCH etymology of conscience
 > If you say that you cannot do something in good [[conscience]] you mean that you cannot do it because you think it is wrong.